route/errgent/README.md

 ## Usage

-`Errgent` ships with predefined rake task that you can run locally or on your server using `Capistrano`.
+`Errgent` ships with rake task that you can run locally or on your server using `Capistrano`.
 In order to generate pages simply run `rake errgent`.
-By default the layout for error pages should be located in `layouts/error_page`.
+By default `layouts/error_page` is used as a layout.
 But you can customize this behaviour as many other things creating your own task in `lib/tasks/errgent.rake`:

 ```ruby
 desc 'Generate error pages'